bear9151/Friend-Finder/README.md

 # Friend-Finder

+#### Friend-Finder is a fun new way to find a friend.
+Fill out the survey, and watch your perfect match appear!

 ### Instructions and Installation
 1. Clone the GitHub Repository to your local machine.
 2. Navigate to the directory in your terminal or other command line tool.